memckay/mads-milestone-1/src/docs/project_structure.md

 #### [`gold/`](../data/gold/dataframes/section1_1_df_adoption_by_species_region.parquet)

-This folder contains the gold data assets.
-This is a parquet file which contains transformed data from silver.
+This folder contains the gold data assets created and saved in the `visuals/` and `dataframes/` subfolders.

 ---